Kim Kardashian charged by SEC, agrees to pay $1.3 million fine - KESQ

 The SEC said she had 225 million Instagram followers at the time of the post.

-“If you’re advertising perfuming, or you’re advertising vacation homes or anything else on the internet, there are various laws related to that.
+“If you’re advertising perfume, or you’re advertising vacation homes or anything else on the internet, there are various laws related to that.
 But these are the securities laws,” he said.

 Kardashian’s net worth is estimated at $1.8 billion according to Forbes.
-So a $1.26 million fine is the equivalent of a fine of less than $100 for a typical US family, which has a net worth of about $122,000 according to the most recent estimate of the Federal Reserve.
+So a $1.26 million fine is the equivalent of a fine of less than $100 for a typical US family, which has a net worth of about $122,000 according to the most recent estimates by the Federal Reserve.

 The-CNN-Wire